ZJU-Automated-Reasoning-Group/efmc/README.md

 Currently, we have a very basic version (not used now).
 Perhaps it could be useful for Boolean programs.

-### Symbolic Abstraction
-Currently, we have a very basic version (only interval domain, no join and widening)

 ### Quantifier Elimination
 This one strictly follows the definition of strongest post-condition, which means we use quantifier elimination to compute the "image operation".
 But for loop, we use fixed-point iteration.

-### Algorithms that (usually) Require Interpolants

-- IMPACT (lazy abstraction using interpolation)
-- IC3/PDR (some implementations do not need interpolant)
-- Trace abstraction

-### Conventional Abstract Interpretation